gsoules/AvantSearch/README.md

 ###### Syntax:

-The syntax for each row of the Columns options is
+The syntax for each row of the Columns option is

     <element-name> [ "," <alias>] [ ":" <width> [ "," <alignment>] ] ]